Pythack/permscan/README.md

 Visit https://github.com/Pythack/permscan#readme for more information.

 USAGE:
-    permscan [FLAGS] [OPTIONS] [path]
+    permscan [FLAGS] [OPTIONS] [--] [path]

 FLAGS:
     -a               Parse hidden files as well
     -b, --build      If the update flag is also present and the user decide to update, the update will be built from source
     -u, --update     Check for a newer version of permscan -h, --help       Prints help information
     -i               Return the list of files that don't match with the criteria -m               Return files that match at least one criteria, instead of those that match all criteria -r               If present, permscan will recursively traverse the folder -V, --version    Prints version information

 OPTIONS:
-        --type <item-type>    Specify the type of the item --group <group>       Specify permissions that the group who owns the file or directory needs to have on the item in the format @rwx
+        --group <group>...
+Specify permissions that the group who owns the file or directory needs to have on the item in the format @rwx
-        --other <other>       Specify permissions that users who does not own the file or directory needs to have on the item in the format @rwx
+        --type <item-type>...
+Specify the type of the object --other <other>...
+Specify permissions that users who does not own the file or directory needs to have on the item in the format @rwx
-        --owner <owner>       Specify the owner of the file in the format user:group --user <user>         Specify permissions that the user who owns the file or directory needs to have on the item in the format @rwx
+        --owner <owner>...
+Specify the owner of the file in the format user:group --user <user>...
+Specify permissions that the user who owns the file or directory needs to have on the item in the format @rwx

 ARGS:
     <path>    The path of the directory your want to look into. [default: ./]